-The human population in this semi arid region is small (less than 2% of the state) and geographically dispersed.
-The largest towns, Coober Pedy and Roxby Downs, are both associated with mining and are home to less than 5000 people, while the remaining scattered towns all have less than 1000 occupants.
+Aside from the City of Port Augusta with a population of almost 14,000 people, and the towns of Roxby Downs and Coober Pedy, the human population in this semi arid region is small and geographically dispersed.
+Coober Pedy and Roxby Downs are both associated with mining and are home to less than 5000 people, while the remaining scattered towns all have 1500 occupants or less.

-Pastoralism is the most dominant land use, with over 400,000 square kilometres taken up by sheep and cattle stations.
+Pastoralism is the most dominant land use, with more than 400,000 square kilometres taken up by sheep and cattle stations.
 Large mining and petroleum companies also operate in the arid lands.
 Aboriginal land holdings are diverse and include pastoral leases, community managed land, indigenous protected areas and co-managed parks.